-Placement tests measure students' current skill levels and enable students to select classes taught at an appropriate level of difficulty.
-Placement tests are not "passed" or "failed."
-Placement tests are required for:
+Placement Skills Self-Assessments measure students' current skill levels and enable students to select classes taught at an appropriate level based upon the students' suggested abilities in English, Reading and Math.
+Placement Skills Assessments are not "passed" or "failed."
+Placement Skills Self-Assessments are strongly suggested for:

-- Students registering in English, mathematics, or reading classes; - Students registering in courses with an English, mathematics, or reading prerequisite.
+- Students registering in English, mathematics, or reading classes or have courses with an English, mathematics, or reading prerequisite; - All New Students